¹ Not hardware but important usability feature and is optional

 Media Playback

 Below is a table of different video codecs and their playback performance.
 The hardware has support for decoding h264/h265/vp9 and there is work being done on adding in the software support though no timeline on when it will be widely avaliable in everything.
 Results seem to be pretty mixed though luckily almost everything is able to play h264 which is still pretty much everywhere.
 It does struggle to play some of the newer codecs that are starting to take over such as AV1 being limited to just 720p.
 Waydroid firefox struggles with everything so if you need a browser for video playback just stick with native firefox.
+Kumo seems to be in a weird part where it can play 720p av1 and vp9 but h264 stutters and seems to struggle.

 Player Information